Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class14/README.md

 > ***iii.
 View phylogenetic tree***

-First, let's read in the tree produced by parsnp and plot it using ape.
+Next, let's read in the tree produced by parsnp and plot it using ape.

 ```
 parsnp_tree = read.tree('parsnp.tree')